Lugoto/spotify-now-playing/README.md

     )
 }
 ```
-Check out the [implementation of the library](https://github.com/bigarmTomi/arch.gay) in Next.js
+Implementation of the library in Next.js can be found by [clicking here](https://github.com/bigarmTomi/arch.gay)

 ---